BBC The Nine carried a report tonight on the rise of the ‘far right’ in Europe and their entry into the coalition Government of Estonia.

 It was diagnosed as resentment by those who have been left behind and who wanted someone to speak up for them.

-If the result of elections is to be feared, the question arises if mainstream media believes in democracy or not.
+The implication was that we should be unhappy about this election result, but if the result of elections is to be feared, the question arises if mainstream media believes in democracy or not.
 Along with the fight to overturn the Brexit Referendum result, we are witnessing not simply the rise of the far right in Europe but also anti-democratic attempts by those in power to hold on to the status quo and to demonise those who rise to challenge their position and use of power.

 Less than two hours later, BBC Newsnight discussed inequality of democracy in Britain – where does political power lie?
 This was analysed to be the source of the rise of populism, traced back chronologically to the bailing out of the banks during the credit crisis.
 Responding to a report by the Institute of Fiscal Studies ‘Inequalities in the twenty-first century: introducing the IFS Deaton Review’ BBC Newsnight’s panel discussed the issues.
 Plenty of facts can be mustered but this is not the same as having the correct analysis nor the correct answers.